dfbacon/holbertonschool-zero_day/README.md

 Exercise 0x00.
 Vagrant

-A look at virtual machines and the meaning of zero day.
+A look at virtual machines and the meaning of zero day